Documenting Chukchi language: narratives and possible impulses on local art traditions

 – and possible further cultural activities.

-In addition to that the deposit will also contain more than 1 hour Chukchi language materials that Erich Kasten had recorded during earlier fieldwork in various parts of Chukotka in 2014.
+In addition to that the collection will also contain more than 1 hour Chukchi language materials that Erich Kasten had recorded during earlier fieldwork in various parts of Chukotka in 2014.

-Currently, Erich Kasten has been creating a similar deposit on the Itelmen, Even and Koryak languages on Kamchatka (Deposit key 0611).
-The collecting of the data for this new deposit on Chukchi language will begin in April 2020 and first final data to be uploaded is expected for the end of 2020.
+Currently, Erich Kasten has been creating a similar collection on the Itelmen, Even and Koryak languages on Kamchatka (Deposit key 0611).
+The collecting of the data for this new collection on Chukchi language will begin in April 2020 and first final data to be uploaded is expected for the end of 2020.

 Acknowledgement and citation